edudzikorku/farm_inventory/README.md

 ## Setup

-To set up the project, you will need to install the dependencies as specified in the the requirements.txt file
+To set up the project, you will need to install the dependencies as specified in the requirements.txt file

 You can install these dependencies using pip: